NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Convolutional Neural Networks/Week 3.md

 it's hard to find the proposed region with a cnn and then segment and then classify

 ### U-Net
 Segmentation for pixels in data.
 The objective is to take a series of inputs and compress then expand to a segmented region in the image to determine what it's segmented area is.
+Uses skip connections to better segment data and mask it.

+### Transpose Conv

+We take a kernel and apply our output to the kernel.
+This leads us to expand our output from encoding to decoding.